shiruken/hackintosh/README.md

     * If the system freezes, use the power button to shut down the computer and turn off the power supply.
 Wait a few minutes before restarting to continue the installation process.
 4. Once the installation is complete, select `Boot macOS from {Drive}` from the Clover menu
     * Proceed through the normal macOS setup but do not sign into iCloud

+## Post Installation

-5. Copy the EFI folder from the EFI partition of the USB device to the EFI partition of the macOS drive
+1. Copy the EFI folder from the EFI partition of the USB device to the EFI partition of the macOS drive

 ## References